Special Note#

 bootctl --path=/efi install # Install systemd-boot

-# 1. Create Gentoo Boot Entry
+# 1. Create Gentoo Entry

 vim /efi/loader/entries/gentoo.conf